Megaliths

 This claim may well be true, but it is less well known that by the time the first Celtic druids arrived in England, Stonehenge had been in use for thousands of years and then had already been abandoned for centuries.
 The druids may have adopted it, but they had no more idea than we do today, who built it or why.

 In reality, Stonehenge consists of two structures: a stone circle and a henge, the latter simply being a ring-shaped ditch.
-At Stonehenge, 80 magnetic bluestones, dragged all the way from the Preseli Mountains in Wales, c.
-300 km away, were placed in two concentric circles inside the ditch.
+At Stonehenge, 80 magnetic bluestones, transported c.
+225 km via sea and land, were placed in two concentric circles inside the ditch.

 An even larger henge is Avebury Henge, likewise in Wiltshire.
 In this structure, an enormous number of stones were erected inside a huge henge, c.
 2500 B.C.
 Two parallel stone rows, today called West Kennet Avenue, connects Avebury Henge with nearby Overton Hill.
 The stones in these rows act like bar magnets, with all their north poles lined up in the same direction.
 Perhaps this was done to direct ions to the great stone circle at Avebury.